-In general, admission to undergraduate programs is based on completion of five appropriate Grade 12 subjects at the 30-level (or their equivalent), including English 30, and presentation of a competitive average on these subjects.
+In general, admission to undergraduate programs is based on completion of five appropriate Grade 12 subjects at the 30-level (or their equivalent), including English 30 or English Language Arts 30-1, and presentation of a competitive average on these subjects.
 Due to space limits in our undergraduate programs, preference is given to applicants with the best qualifications.